bluecurrent/HomeAssistantAPI/docs/source/documentation/api-package-documentation.md

 Throws WebsocketException if message has an error code.

-Call util methods based on object_name
+Call util methods based on object_name.

 Plug_and_charge and public_charging status get handled by handle_setting_change.

-Operative is ignored because if it is successful ch_status will also be received
+Operative is ignored because if it is successful ch_status will also be received.

 Calls `handle_receive_event` to set the event.

-Pass the message to the receiver method
+Pass the message to the receiver method.

 ### \_send(data: dict)

 - Sends data to the websocket.
   Checks connection with `_check_connection`

-Tries to send a JSON message to websocket and calls `handle_connection_errors()` on errors
+Tries to send a JSON message to websocket and calls `handle_connection_errors()` on errors.

 ### \_recv() -> dict

 - Receives data from the websocket.

-Checks connection with `_check_connection`
+Checks connection with `_check_connection`.

-Tries to send JSON message to websocket and calls `handle_connection_errors()` on errors
+Tries to send JSON message to websocket and calls `handle_connection_errors()` on errors.

 ### handle_connection_errors()

 - Handles connection errors.

 If `_has_connection` is still True set it to false, calls `handle_receive_event` to unblock.
-And throw an WebsocketException
+And throw an WebsocketException.

 ### disconnect()